 If your child has been affected by paediatric medical negligence, we are here to provide guidance and legal support.
 For confidential assistance, please call 1800-844-104 or email [email protected].
 You can also visit us at our 84 Talbot Street, Dublin 1, Ireland office.

 Medical professionals have a duty to provide a reasonable standard of care to their patients.
 In paediatric medicine, this duty extends to accurately diagnosing conditions, providing appropriate treatment, and ensuring the safety of young patients.
-When a medical practitioner fails in these responsibilities, and a child suffers harm as a result, it may be grounds for a paediatric medical negligence claim.
+When a medical practitioner fails in these responsibilities, and a child suffers harm as a result, it may be grounds for a paediatric negligence claim.

 Paediatric medical negligence can take many forms, including: